collective/collective.dancing/docs/README.txt

 The advanced configuration panel of S&D gives you many more ways to send newsletters, like periodically and from automatically collected content.

+Make sure to also check out our `guide with screenshots`_ for more details.

 Processing the message queue
 ----------------------------